gnosis/dappcon-website/src/pages/index-page.md

   speaker4: Stefan George
 aboutGnosis: >-
-  DappCon is organized by [Gnosis](https://gnosis.io), one of Ethereum’s early dApps.
+  DappCon is organized by [Gnosis](https://gnosis.io), one of Ethereum’s early dapps.
 Gnosis launched in August 2015, one week after Frontier went live, as the first major dapp on Ethereum.
-Today, Gnosis is building four major Ethereum-based dapps and works towards the development and continuous growth of Ethereum—both its infrastructure and ecosystem.
+Today, we are building four Ethereum-based dapps and are working towards the development and continuous growth of Ethereum—both its infrastructure and the ecosystem.
 speakerApplyLink: 'https://gnosis1.typeform.com/to/ZNV6Wf'
 sponsorInfoLink: 'https://en.wikipedia.org/wiki/To_be_announced'
 ---